andrewpey/vtland/_posts/2020-04-29-modding-updates.md

 ## #mods Discord channel

-We've also set up a channel on [our Discord Server](//discord.gg/voxeltycoon) that automatically lets members know when news mods get released or updated.
+We've also set up a channel on [our Discord Server](//discord.gg/voxeltycoon) that automatically lets members know when new mods get released or updated.

 {% include img.html src="/assets/posts/modding-4.png" %}